jenyss/release-notes-agent-devops-confluence/README.md

 **ConfluencePublisherAgent**: Loads the generated Excel data, formats it into Confluence‑ready Markdown, connects to the Atlassian MCP server, and publishes the final release notes page into the correct Confluence space.

-These two agents are orchestrated by SequentialAgent, which runs the workflow sequentially: first generating release notes, then publishing them.
+These two agents are orchestrated by SequentialAgent, which runs the workflow sequentially: first generating release notes, then publishing them

 ```
 ┌─────────────────────────────────────────────────────────────┐